Gamma spectroscopy: Detector

 To accurately determine the energy of the gamma ray, it is advantageous if the photoelectric effect occurs, as it absorbs all of the energy of the incident ray.
 Absorbing all the energy is also possible when a series of these interaction mechanisms take place within the detector volume.
 With Compton interaction or pair production, a portion of the energy may escape from the detector volume, without being absorbed.
 The absorbed energy thus gives rise to a signal that behaves like a signal from a ray of lower energy.
 This leads to a spectral feature overlapping the regions of lower energy.
 Using larger detector volumes reduces this effect.
+More sophisticated methods of reducing this effect include using Compton-suppression shields and employing segmented detectors with add-back (see: clover (detector)).

 Data acquisition

 The voltage pulses produced for every gamma ray that interacts within the detector volume are then analyzed by a multichannel analyzer (MCA).
-It takes the transient voltage signal and reshapes it into a Gaussian or trapezoidal shape.
-From this shape, the signal is then converted into a digital form.
-In some systems, the analog-to-digital conversion is performed before the peak is reshaped.
-The analog-to-digital converter (ADC) also sorts the pulses by their height into specific bins, or channels.
+In the MCA, a pulse-shaping amplifier takes the transient voltage signal and reshapes it into a Gaussian or trapezoidal shape.
+From this shape, the signal is then converted into a digital form, using a fast analog-to-digital converter (ADC).
+In new systems with a very high-sampling-rate ADC, the analog-to-digital conversion can be performed without reshaping.

+Additional logic in the MCA then performs pulse-height analysis, sorting the pulses by their height into specific bins, or channels.
 Each channel represents a specific range of energy in the spectrum, the number of detected signals for each channel represents the spectral intensity of the radiation in this energy range.
 By changing the number of channels, it is possible to fine-tune the spectral resolution and sensitivity.